 K-series manual coffee grinder

-Step 1.
-Before placing the inner burr in the grinder, tighten the adjustment dial counter-clockwise all the way and then to #0.
-Ensure the gap inside is fully closed and place the burr and the parts in the grinder.
+1. Before placing the inner burr in the grinder, tighten the adjustment dial counterclockwise all the way to #0.
+Ensure the gap is fully closed.

 How to Perform Calibration of 1Zpresso Grinder?

-Step 3.
-The grinder should be calibrated now.
-If the red dot can still pass #0, loosen the adjustment dial a little and repeat Step 2 until the red dot aligns with #0.
+4. Your grinder should now be calibrated.
+If the red dot still passes #0, loosen the adjustment dial clockwise slightly and repeat Step 3 until the red dot aligns with #0.

 J-Max grinder

-The starting point should be where the #0 is aligned with the scale mark, and the bottom edge of the adjustment dial ring touches the first tier of the scale mark.
+1. The starting point should align with #0 on the scale mark, with the bottom edge of the adjustment dial ring touching the first tier of the scale.

 How to Perform Calibration of 1Zpresso Grinder?